remotestorage/armadietto/contrib/openwrt/README.md

     scp contrib/openwrt/armadietto.sh root@192.168.1.1:/etc/init.d/armadietto

-Then you can start the service:
+Then you can enable and start the service:

+    service armadietto enable
     service armadietto start

 After than open in a browser your https://domainname:4443/ and signup for a new account.